-Join Bex from Botanical Tales live on our Facebook page on Friday 8th December as she shows you how to make your own floral Christmas wreath!
+Join Bex from Botanical Tales live on our Facebook page at 12.30pm on Thursday 7th December as she shows you how to make your own floral Christmas wreath!

 One night as a way of de-stressing I took a bunch of flowers and started to thread a dried flower wreath.
 That was two and a half years ago, before I was on Instagram or had an inkling where this would lead me.

 What attracted you to crafting dried flower wreaths and crowns?